rivy/xbmc-script.audio.pandora/README.txt

 Pandora Radio for XBMC

-* JSON API via the Pithos Project
+* uses the Pandora JSON API from the Pithos Project

 This script is released freely without restrictions, but also without warrenty, as described in the file "COPYING.txt"